Benign prostate enlargement (BPE) is the medical term to describe an enlarged prostate, a condition that can affect how you pee (urinate).

 Treating benign prostate enlargement

-Treatment for an enlarged prostate will depend on the severity of your symptoms.
+Treatment for an enlarged prostate will depend on how severe your symptoms are.

-If you have mild symptoms, you do not usually need immediate treatment, but you'll have regular prostate check-ups.
+If you have mild symptoms, you do not usually need immediate treatment.
+Your doctor will agree with you if and when you need more check-ups.

-You'll probably also be advised to make lifestyle changes, such as:
+You'll probably be advised to make lifestyle changes, such as:

 - drinking less alcohol, caffeine and fizzy drinks